Gary-Ascuy/Gary-OS-Old/README.md

-## Gary Operation System - Web Based
+## Gary OS - Web Based Operation System

 Gary OS (gOS) is a web based operation system that simulate base functionalities from *nix and MacOS theme